Fauci says early reports encouraging about omicron variant

 “Even if we have a large number of cases that are mild, some of those individuals will need hospitalizations,” she said.
 “They will need to go into ICU and some people will die. ...
 We don’t want to see that happen on top of an already difficult situation with delta circulating globally.”

-Two years into the outbreak, COVID-19 has killed over 780,000 Americans, and deaths are running at about 860 per day.
+Two years into the outbreak, COVID-19 has killed more than 780,000 Americans, and deaths are running at about 860 per day.

 More than 6,600 new hospital admissions are being reported daily, according to tracking data from the U.S. Centers for Disease Control and Prevention.